uhyeay2/EmployeeTracker/README.md

 ### EmployeeTracker.Api

-This Layer is still in development.
+The Api Layer is built using .Net Core 6.0.
+The Api utilizes the Mediator Layer, so my controllers depend on the IMediator interface.
+The dependency on the Data layer is hidden behind the Mediator layer so that the Api project does not even reference the Data project.
+I utilized Microsoft.Extensions.DependencyInjection to create IServiceCollection Extensions in my Data project and Mediator project, so now my Api simply uses the Mediator injection which handled the Data injection as well.

+I also implemented an ExceptionHandling Middleware for this project.
+Currently it's primarily to catch ValidationFailureExceptions and return the appropriate response when needed, but I thought this was a really important middleware to add to the application.

 ## Testing

 Testing is an important part of the application.
-I am a believer in true unit testing, so I've introduced Moq to help test objects without testing their dependencies.
+I am a believer in true unit testing, so I've implemented Moq to help test objects without testing their dependencies.

 I introduce abstractions to my Test Layers to make writing tests easier.
-My abstract Base Test classes eliminate repeated mocking and simplify the Setup process which allows me to write my tests faster - and with increased readability.
+My abstract Base classes for tests eliminate repeated mocking and simplify the Setup process which allows me to write my tests faster - and with increased readability.

+### Data Layer Testing

-This is the first project I've done where I've used Dapper and Mocked my IDbConnection.
+This .Net 6 xUnit Testing Project is the first that I've done where I've used Dapper and Mocked my IDbConnection.
 I thought InMemoryDatabases were only possible with Entity - but I was wrong!
 In this project I use an InMemoryDatabase to test my Queries/Commands without ever touching my database.
+Additionally I utilize an abstract base class (DataRequestTest) which allows me to avoid repeating the same Mocking logic to set up my InMemoryDatabase.

+### Mediator Layer Testing

+The Mediator Layer is also tested using a .Net 6 xUnit Testing Project.
+In this layer my DataHandlerTest that is my abstract base test class started off as just handling the initialization of my Mock<IDataAccess> object.
+However, I noticed an opportunity to simplify my Mock Setups.
+I took what was originally a few lines of consistently repeated code for Mocking the same three methods for different requests, and simplified it into a much shorter and easier to read method call that just takes in the RequestType and the MockResponse to return.

+### Api Layer Testing

+At this time I have decided not to implement testing for my Api layer.
+While I find testing to be a vital part of all applications, I acknowledge that there are times where creating tests would be doing so just for the sake of test coverage.
+Since my Api Layer has all endpoints calling handlers through the Mediator layer without any additional logic, I've determined that this project does not need the tests at this time.
+I may revist this again if additional logic is introduced to the Api layer.

+### Additional Testing Info

 I also utilized the Shouldly Nuget Package to enhance readability with my Assertions.
 I love the way that assertions flow more like a regular english sentance with the help of this package.
 After all, readability is an important aspect of our tests!